info-beamer/package-hd-player/README.md

 Displays an optional progress indicator that allows viewers to see how long the current content will be shown on the screen.

+Setting this to "Disabled" can improve video playback performance on Pi4 and Pi5 as this avoids rendering the necessary overlay.
+This can be helpful for 4K videos with high framerates.

 ## Synchronized Start (synced)